Fall 2026 Courses

 This course examines both academic and policy debates about democracy and foreign policy.
 We begin by reviewing the theory and practice of democracy and the literature on democracy in international politics.

-Special Topics in American Politics—Race and Representation (PLAP 4500)
+Special Topics in American Politics—State Constitutions in American Politics (PLAP 4500)

 College and Graduate School of Arts and Sciences